raspberrypilearning/mindful-meadow/en/step_2.md

 You can now play around with the numbers a little to get different sizes, color effects and numbers of flowers.

 You might also like to add a few more things to your meadow.
 How about adding some bees or a few random rabbits.
+Or even change the backdrop to a nighttime sky and add stars and planets instead of flowers.